sevo7/EV-Range-Analysis/README.md

 # EV Range Analysis

-This project analyzes how Electric Vehicles (EVs) perform under different temperature conditions using Python.
+This project uses Python to analyze how Electric Vehicles (EVs) perform under different temperature conditions.
 The goal is to assess which EV models maintain the best range under extreme temperatures.

 ## Project Structure:
 - **src/**: Python scripts for calculating and visualizing EV ranges.